 Risks Rising by the Growth of Crowdfunding

 Crowdfunding has become popular all over the world in recent years.
 Billions of dollars change hands every year through crowdfunding platforms.
 The fact that money changes hands over crowdfunding platforms raises some risks.
 In the case of financing with both donation and reward-based and investment-based crowdfunding models, there are real risks perceived by investors.
 These risks can generally be classified as a failure of the investment, fraud, and money laundering.

 Within the scope of crowdfunding investments, the most risk faced by investors is the risk of investment failure.
 By the nature of the crowdfunding system, early-stage companies are invested.
 Investments in early-stage companies always involve more risk than investments in companies that have reached a certain level of maturity and have a certain level of cash flow data, have professional management, and have reached the appropriate structure.

 According to global data, 50% of early-stage firms fail in the first five years.
 While experienced investors have sufficient information about the high level of this risk, crowdfunding investors should be informed about the level of this risk and their awareness should be increased.
 Entrepreneurs who want to provide financing with Crowdfunding do not always have the necessary experience and knowledge to successfully manage an early-stage company.
 Therefore, the risk of investment failure increases.
 In order to reduce this risk, the culture of entrepreneurship should be supported, and wide educational opportunities and supporting institutions should be developed for entrepreneurs.
 In addition, obliging the participation of investors experienced in the management of the company, and professionals in the fields of finance, accounting, and law, may also reduce this risk.

 Although qualified fraud is a rare situation within the scope of crowdfunding, the most common example of fraud is through false platforms and collecting money for counterfeit and non-fraudulent companies.
+Furthermore in present, there are various types of financial fraud such as investment fraud, payment fraud or embezzlement.
 Fraud risk can be minimized by taking the following measures:

 - Investigation of past activities of fundraisers.